American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 - Multi-year production history with consistent adult offspring.

-- Structured raising program (ENS/ESI, socialization, temperament shaping).
+- Structured raising program (handling, exposure, socialization, calm routines).

-- Professional contract + clear terms (rights, guarantees, deposits).
+- Professional contract + clear terms (rights, deposits, timelines, guarantees).

-- Support after placement (not disappearing after payment).
+- Support after placement (guidance, transition instructions, responsiveness).

 🚩 Red flags to avoid